ManticoreGamesInc/platform-documentation/src/references/ui.md

 ### Container

 All other UI elements must be a descendant of a **Container** (UIContainer) to be visible.
 It does not have a position or size.
-It is always the size of the entire screen.
-It has no properties or functions of its own, but inherits everything from CoreObject.
+It is always the size of the entire screen has no properties or functions of its own, but inherits everything from CoreObject.

 More information can be found in the [UIContainer API](../api/uicontainer.md)